 A gateway over the freeway, the bridge, the first curved network cable arch of its kind, is slender, structurally efficient, and cost effective.
 This innovative approach extends to construction: erected at a temporary location while foundation work is underway, the arch can be rolled into place with self-propelled modular transports, reducing traffic disruption to a single nighttime closure.
 Recognizing the challenges of multiple users traveling the same route, the bridge creates dedicated zones for pedestrians and cyclists.
 The design also anticipates change in sea level, enabling future ecologies and habitats and communicating the importance of resiliency.

 Encircled by the bridge is a new vernal pond and boardwalk, a new way to explore the Baylands.
 This landscape recognizes its strategic place in the broader watershed, leveraging its small footprint for larger-scale change through hydrologic and symbolic connection.
 Storm water is captured from the bridge and routed to a new basin, and grey water is recaptured in tanks concealed in the bridge abutments, irrigating vertical gardens of pollinator species flanking the bridge’s sides.
-Finally, a large-scale artwork by artist Ned Kahn is integrated into the bridge, utilizing technology to engage the natural phenomena of the site.
+Finally, a large-scale artwork is integrated into the bridge, utilizing technology to engage the natural phenomena of the site.
 Brushed stainless steel disks sway in the wind, deterring birds and ensuring their safety.
 Undulating with each gust and passing vehicle, they sparkle in the sun, an ineffable experience of motion and light.